dekuNukem/traffic-cone-film-scanning/README.md

 ![Alt text](photos/space.jpeg)

-The LED panel comes with a power adapter, into which you need to wire up a plug.
+The LED panel comes with a power adapter.
+You need to wire a plug to it.

 ⚠️ ⚡ Mains voltage is involved!